If you’re in your 20’s you probably know exactly how I feel the same financial struggles I do.

 Trying to feel positive about the many great aspects of living in my own flat makes it just about okay that I have no savings and, hopefully if you move out you’ll feel the same way too.
 If you’re lucky you’ll also find a nice enough landlord who will somewhat let you decorate the place too and, that’ll give you the freedom to feel like the place is yours.

 I’ve always had a dream of owning a beautiful red brick property, with high ceilings and pretty fireplaces.
 Thinking about having an office of my own and a real workspace for my boyfriends IT company to take off.
-He could even have an amazing garage space to store his vintage cars and I could have an incredible white kitchen kitted out with every gadget imaginable.
+He could even have an amazing garage space to store his vintage cars and I could have an incredible kitchen kitted out with every gadget imaginable.

 That’s my big dream and goal in life.
 I want a happy home.
-The thought of having enough space to take all of our hobbies seriously and enjoy our free time together means everything to me.
+The thought of having enough space to take all of our hobbies seriously and enjoy our free time together in means everything to me.

 I’m aware that the government and implemented Help to Buy schemes are various other ways for young adults to enter the property ladder but, it’s still something I certainly can’t afford.
 We hope that one day we save up that 10% required to purchase our first home together but it’s not easy.
 Banks and mortgage loans are so complicated.
 Purchasing a house should be fun but, thinking of the cost of estate agents and solicitor fees on top of the property itself makes me want to break down and cry.